 If you are experiencing anxiety, know that treatment options are available and can be extremely effective, even life-changing.
 Sometimes simple lifestyle tweaks are sufficient, other times therapy and even the addition of medication may be advised.
 For those new to navigating anxiety treatment, it makes sense to start with lifestyle steps first:

 - Try to spend time outdoors, in nature, if possible.

 - Try meditation or relaxation apps that target anxiety.

 - Eat healthfully.

-- Avoid alcohol and caffeine, particularly when used to cope with anxiety.
+- Avoid caffeine, particularly when used to cope with anxiety.

 - Stay connected to helping family and friends.

 - Adequate sleep is an essential anxiety treatment, but insomnia often is anxiety’s side-effect.
 To the extent possible, adhere to a regular sleep schedule and get as much rest as you need.

 - After a week or so, check in with yourself -- do you feel less anxiety?
 Are any of these lifestyle changes reducing your anxiety more than others?
 If not, getting professional anxiety treatment may help.